norkator/banking-ws/README.md

 openssl req -out signing.csr -new -newkey rsa:2048 -nodes -keyout signing.key
 ```

-After this, you should have following files:
+After this, you should have the following files:

 ```
 signing.csr  (CLIENT_CERTIFICATE)